 where

-We see that it is equivalent of considering the denominators in the expression on-shell or replacing the propagator with the physical delta function.
-In this way the unitarity constraint is satisfied.
+We see that it is equivalent to considering the denominators on-shell in the original expression or replacing the propagator with the physical delta function.
+Therefore the constraint given by unitarity is satisfied.